Beginners’ Stone Walling Course Run by ''Qualified Teachers'' of DSWA

 This course runs several times a year, usually between March to October.

-April 21st & 22nd Beginners Training Course Harrop Edge / Larkhill Road, Roundhill Farm Dobcross, Saddleworth.
-FULLY BOOKED
+July 28th & 29th July Beginners Training Course Harrop Edge / Larkhill Road, Roundhill Farm Dobcross, Saddleworth.
+PLACE STILL AVAILABLE

 August 18th & 19th Beginners Training Course Gorse Hall, Stalybridge.
 LIMITED AVAILABILITY

-Possible further course June / July, subject to interest
+Possible further dates in June -September subject to interest.

 Please ring or email for a booking form